genGit963/RV_JS/5. Working with DOM/2. Event Handling/1_adding_events.md

 ## 1. What is an Event Listener?

-An **event listener** is a function that waits for a specified event to occur on a particular element, such as a button click, mouse movement, key press, or any other action.
+An **`event listener`** is a function that `waits for a specified event to occur on a particular element`, such as a button click, mouse movement, key press, or any other action.
 When the event is triggered, the function executes in response to that event.

 For example, clicking a button on a webpage could trigger an event listener to run a function that displays an alert or changes some content.